-Rogers Communications Inc. (TSX:RCI.B)(NYSE:RCI), Canada?s second-largest communications company, announced mixed first-quarter earnings results this morning, and its stock has responded by making a slight move lower.
-Let?s break down the results and the fundamentals of its stock to determine if we should consider using this weakness as a long-term buying opportunity or if we should wait for an even better entry point in the trading sessions ahead.
+Rogers Communications Inc. (TSX:RCI.B)(NYSE:RCI), Canada’s second-largest communications company, announced mixed first-quarter earnings results this morning, and its stock has responded by making a slight move lower.
+Let’s break down the results and the fundamentals of its stock to determine if we should consider using this weakness as a long-term buying opportunity or if we should wait for an even better entry point in the trading sessions ahead.
 Breaking down the mixed results Here’s a summary of Rogers’s first-quarter earnings results compared with what analysts had expected and its results in the same period a year ago.
 Metric Q1 2016 Actual…

 To keep reading, enter your email address or login below.